 Mel pulled me apart and then put me together, but this time, right side up and the very sunny side on top.
 Yes, I cried, I laughed, I reflected.
 She changed how I looked, felt, eat, talked, and thought.
 We started looking for a job as my savings have almost melted.
 She would look at the pictures of potential employers and tell me if there would be an easy rapport between us and whether they would hire me or not.
-On day 47 since we began working together, I got employed.
+On day forty-seven since we began working together, I got employed.
 My boss and colleagues were great, and I felt motivated to work.

 A couple of months later, I went to a company training in Houston, Texas, for a week.
 There I met Donovan.
 Something about him, right?
 We took company pictures with the group, and I immediately sent them to Mel.
 Mel sent a thumbs up and the rest is history :-) (he is reading over my shoulder as I am typing this, being my lovely husband, we have no secrets.)

 I owe so much to Mel; we owe so much to her.
 And to my best friend ever,